kanmeugne/moder-data-architectures/from-hadoop-to-spark-distributed-computation/lab-I/ReadMe.md

 #  **Custom Hadoop Cluster on a single computer using Docker**

-Here’s an updated walkthrough for setting up a Hadoop cluster with Docker, including **cluster verification** and **detailed steps for creating and querying an external table in Hive**:
+- Desecription : walkthrough for setting up a Hadoop cluster with Docker, including **cluster verification** and **detailed steps for creating and querying an external table in Hive**
+- For : 1 person

 ---